boyter/boyter.org/content/posts/code-spelunker-a-code-search-command-line-tool.md

  ](https://stackoverflow.com/questions/2829303/given-a-document-select-a-relevant-snippet) [[Cached PDF]](</static/code-spelunker-a-code-search-command-line-tool/snippet/statistics - Given a document, select a relevant snippet - Stack Overflow.pdf>)
  - [Reverse Engineering Sublime Text’s Fuzzy Match](https://www.forrestthewoods.com/blog/reverse_engineering_sublime_texts_fuzzy_match/) [[Cached PDF]](</static/code-spelunker-a-code-search-command-line-tool/snippet/Reverse Engineering Sublime Text’s Fuzzy Match - ForrestTheWoods.pdf>)

-My constant need to look through the PDF's for portions of text resulted in me adding some PDF support in `cs` which will be covered later.
+My constant need to look through the PDF's for portions of text resulted in me adding some PDF support in `cs` while building it which was rather helpful.

-Of all the above the most promising to turned out to be the information I found on rcrezende.blogspot.com and the source code of Lucene.
-Given the ideas inside both them I implemented an algorithm based on what they had fused with the scoring techniques of the reverse engineered sublime text fuzzy matching.
+Of the above documents the most promising to turned out to be the information I found on rcrezende.blogspot.com and the source code of Lucene.
+I took some of the ideas from the descriptions of both and then implemented an algorithm fused with the scoring techniques of the reverse engineered Sublime Text fuzzy matching.
+The main reason for going with something custom is that most of the algorithms were dealing with search results for web results, which were all based on keyword indexes.

-The reason for this is that most of the algorithms were dealing with search results for web results, where as these implementations seemed to be the best.
-As such I ended up writing a new custom snippet extractor.
-In fact I actually wrote a simple one, and then the one that is in `cs` now hence it has the name version 3 in the source code.
+The algorithm is fairly well documented so for those interested please look at the source code https://github.com/boyter/cs/blob/master/processor/snippet.go

+It is called by passing the document content to extract the snippet from and all of the match locations for each term.
+It then looks though each location for each word, and checks on either side looking for terms close to it.
+It then ranks on the term frequency for the term we are checking around and rewards rarer terms.
+It also rewards more matches, closer matches, exact case matches and matches that are whole words.
+The results turned out to be better than expected for my sample text of

-The algorithm is fairly well documented so for those interested please look at the source code https://github.com/boyter/cs/blob/master/processor/snippet.go which is reasonably well documented.
-In short though it looks though the previously identified locations using a sliding window style algorithm where if finds bounding matches within the same window and then ranks based on term frequency and a few other factors.
+In short it looks though the previously identified locations using a sliding window style algorithm where if finds bounding matches within the same window and then ranks based on term frequency and a few other factors.

 ### Fast Unicode Literal Matching in Go